 NOTE: STL Beds is now offering mattress recycling.
 Please contact us for the details 636- 296 -8540 or check out the following link: STL Beds and St. Louis Green Recycles.

 In late October of 2007 STL Beds formerly STLBeds took a huge eco friendly step by offering our customers a choice in mattresses that are constructed from sustainable resources rather fossil fuels.
-Just as important these mattresses are virtually chemical free.
+Just as important these mattresses have no toxic chemicals.
 Having taken this big step we can now offer our customers the choice of being environmentally responsible when purchasing a mattress set.

 I guess you could say in recent months we have become committed to the idea of owning a more earth friendly business.
 The STL Beds goal is to give back to the environment as much as possible through a dedicated recycling effort.

 Here are a few of our ideas.